5 August 2021

 4. Attendance at the Clinic when unwell

-As per our previous guidelines, clients are asked to reschedule any in-person appointments if they, or anyone in their household, are awaiting a COVID-19 test result, or have any symptoms of illness, including:
+As per our previous guidelines, clients are asked to change to telehealth appointments if they, or anyone in their household, are awaiting a COVID-19 test result, or have any symptoms of illness, including:

 shortness of breath

 Finally, our team is working hard to continue to provide psychological care for our clients and community during this time.
 We understand that frequent changes of the rules and changes can be challenging.
 Please don't hesitate to contact us with any questions or concerns.